On this page:

 - Find out more

-Planted in the right place, introduced conifer trees such as pines and firs can:
+Planted in the right place, and properly managed, some introduced conifers can:

 - provide timber